JuliaAttic/QuDirac.jl/docs/inner_products.md

 # Intro to Inner Products in QuDirac
 ---

-Every QuDirac state or operator has a type parameter `P<:AbstractInner` which describes the inner product behavior for the object.
+Every QuDirac state or operator has a type parameter `P<:AbstractInner` which denotes the inner product behavior for the object.
 QuDirac comes with two such inner product types:

 ```julia
 abstract AbstractInner